MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/manage-partners.md

 ## Remove partner admin roles

-The granular delegated administrative privileges (GDAP) feature gives partners more granular and time-bound access to their customers' workloads.
+The GDAP feature gives partners more granular and time-bound access to their customers' workloads.
 This means that partners are better able to address their customers' security concerns.
 Partners can also provide more services to customers who are uncomfortable with the current levels of partner access and who have regulatory requirements to provide only least-privileged access to partners.
 With GDAP, you agree to give partners roles specified in their request.
 These roles are customizable, so you can discuss with your partner if you don't approve certain permissions.

 If you don't want to give admin roles to the partner, cancel the invitation instead of accepting it.